onetwosri/no-teleport-olm/lightning cycle olm.md

     Use this one if you don't have a lance with you even if you don't cripple the hand.

+#### Basic knowledge for shifting mage hand cycle

+There are a few different ways to shift the cycle:
+    1. Tanking a hit instead of moving to the next safespot.
+        - This shifts the cycle by 1 (crystals -> lightning, or lightning -> teleports, or teleports -> crystals)
+    2.

 ## II.
 Melee Hand